cocos/cocos-docs/en/extension/define-simple-panel.md

-# Define Simple Panel
+# Defining a Simple Panel

-Sometimes we wish to create a simple panel, that doesn't need to dock to workspace.
-This can be done by set the `type` to `simple`.
+To create a simple panel, that doesn't need to dock to workspace, set the `type` to `simple`.

 ## Define

-In the `panel` field in package.json:
+In the `panel` field in `package.json`:

 ```json
 {